BKWLD/croppa/README.md

 Read the Github [project releases](https://github.com/BKWLD/croppa/releases) for release notes.

 This package uses [Intervention Image](https://image.intervention.io/) to do all the image resizing.
-"Crop" is equivalent to it’s fit() and "resize" is … resize().
+"Crop" is equivalent to its cover() method and "resize" is scale().
 Support for interacting with non-local disks provided by [Flysystem](http://flysystem.thephpleague.com/).